tuckerconnelly/principles/readme.md

  * "The competent programmer is fully aware of the strictly limited size of his own skull; therefore he approaches the programming task in full humility, and among other things he avoids clever tricks like the plague." ~ Dijkstra.
  * "Just because you can do something, doesn't mean you should." ~ JL, responding to a ~200 line Postgres query.
  * The maximum size of redis values is 512MB.
 So, cache metrics in redis.
 Cache rows in postgres.
+ * When dealing with dates, always check timezones.

 ## DevOps